aaronkai/portfolio-sveltekit/src/routes/blogposts/lent-to-svelte.md

 ---
-title: Putting Astro on a Rocket for Mars
+title: Putting Astro on a Rocket for Mars 🚀
 tags:
   - SvelteKit
   - Astro
 date: 2022-05-11 16:00:00
 description: Moving a site from Astro to SvelteKit
 ---

-# Putting Astro on a Rocket for Mars

 ## Astro: not quite out of the stratosphere